TencentBlueKing/bk-cmdb/docs/apidoc/cc/en/push_host_identifier.md

-### Function description
+### Function Description

-push the host identity to the machine and return the gse task id of this task，according to this task, id can go to gse to query the push result of the task.(v3.10.18+, for machines in business, business access is required, and for machines in host pool, host pool host editing permission is required)
+Push host identity information to the machines and return the task ID of this GSE task.
+You can use this GSE task ID to query the results of the push task in GSE. (v3.10.18+, for hosts in a business, business access permission is required, for hosts in a host pool, host pool host editing permission is required)

 ### Request Parameters